Parks Funding & Finance

 Funding the regional parks system

-The Council allocates state and regional funds for ongoing acquisition and development of the parks system.
-Between 1974 and 2010, the Council authorized a total of $525 million in grant funds for those purposes.
+The Council allocates state and regional funds for ongoing acquisition, development and non-capital projects such as environmental education for the parks system.
+Between 1974 and 2014, the Council authorized a total of $626.9 million in grant funds for those purposes.

 Park Acquisition Opportunity Fund grants